ashaduri/gsmartcontrol/docs/troubleshooting.md

 ## Known Limitations

-- Only ATA drives (both PATA and SATA), various USB to ATA bridges, and drives behind some RAID controllers are supported for now.
+- Only ATA drives (both PATA and SATA), NVMe drives, various USB to ATA bridges, and drives behind some RAID controllers are supported for now.
 The main reasons for this are:
   - We can't support drives which don't work with smartmontools.
   This affects drives which don't support SMART or don't export SMART data correctly (e.g. some USB enclosures, RAIDs, etc.).
-  - Smartctl's output for SCSI drives is completely different compared to ATA.
-  Also, SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.
+  - SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.
-- Immediate Offline Tests are not supported.
-We have not found a way to reliably monitor them.
-Besides, they run automatically anyway if Automatic Offline Data Collection is enabled.
+- Immediate Offline Tests are not supported due to being mostly obsolete.
-- Testing is only supported on drives which correctly report their progress information in their list of capabilities.
-- Not all drives support disabling Automatic Offline Data Collection, even if they report otherwise.
-Unfortunately, there's no way to detect such drives.

 ## Custom Smartctl Options